Table of Contents

 Users scroll, not click, to see charts change and follow the investigation step by step.
 The scroll action is the new users’ favorite which is particularly fit for the mobile user.
 On Facebook, Instagram, or Twitter we scroll through streams and streams of content.
 Scrolling engages users for longer and makes it difficult to look away.
 The view transitions easily from chart to chart, making the story easy to follow, and making the data itself central to the view on the screen.
 The data and results collected are complex and prolific, which made this data viz a real challenge, but they managed it so well and easy to understand, that we deem it to be amongst the best interactive data visualizations that we came across.

 5) The First Data Visualization to Solve a Deadly Threat

-Worldshapin is a truly unique data presentation.
-This visualization takes several development factors for different countries and compares them in an odd, yet interesting way.
-The color coded shapes on screen can be manipulated by dragging your cursor across a timeline, visually representing the changes different countries or geographic regions experienced over time.
+Worldshapin is one of the world’s most unique interactive data visualization.
+This dashboard creator takes several development factors for different countries and compares them in an odd, yet interesting way.
+The color-coded shapes on the screen can be manipulated by dragging your cursor across a timeline, visually representing the changes different countries or geographic regions experienced over time.
 This easy-to-use graph is insightful and presents data in a fresh way, letting the user visualize the disparity between countries through interaction.